thomasin/happyreact/project-plan/notes.md

 ## 16/05

 My biggest weakness is definitely testing.
 I get so excited about the coding things I don't want to take time out to test.
 I'm going to spend the whole day on Thursday writing tests I think!
 I created a zoomable/pannable line graph for the 'view Data' page which took a lot of time and frustration.
 It can take any amount of variables so I'm going to have variables as buttons either underneath or on the top that can re render the graph.
 I still have a lot of work to get this page looking and working usefully but this is a massive milestone!

+## 24/05

+Haven't had much progress recently, had to pause while we studied APIs.
+Converted most of the code to react (except for the Add Entry page) and I want to write tests for everything I've got so I can start out purely test driven from here.
+Finishing in time will be stressful but I'm confident I can get it done, just going to have to put in a lot of work this week.
+A feature I really want to add in is definitely infinite scrolling.
+That would be amazing on the home and filter pages and make the whole experience a lot smoother.